 Pro Tools uses AAX, which are usually more expensive, Logic Pro allows AU plugins, Cubase, Ableton Live and FL Studio work with VST plugins and Reason only allows for Rack Extensions with a more limited library.
 VST is probably the most extended format and this can be an advantage.
 Numerous unique Waves plugins are also worth investigating for your DAW.

-Choose the DAW that is best for you.
+Choose the DAW That is Best for you.

 Choosing a DAW is a matter of personal taste, but after reading this article I’m sure you will be able to make a good decision.
 So, if you’re planning to work only with electronic music and with little audio recording, then go for Ableton Live, FL Studio, or Reason.
 But if you’ll have a different type of project, or you plan to open a recording studio in the future and record other artists, you should go for Cubase, Pro Tools, or Logic.